TakKwan/Trial11/README.md

 By [[Tak Lo](https://linkedin.com/in/takkwanlo)]

 ## Overview
-Trial11 is a hiking app under development.
-Its goal is to let users record their favorite hiking trials.
+Trial11 is a National Park app under development.
+Its goal is to let users bookmark their favorite Parks.
+Users can make a watch list of parks they would like to go.

 ## Technologies